© Crown copyright 2018

 There are only limited circumstances in which trading this type of good is legitimate.
 The regulation therefore prohibits the export of these items outside the EU without a licence.
 You cannot export goods which have no practical use other than torture (Annex II items), except if they are destined for museum display.

-In the unlikely event the UK were to leave the EU in March 2019 without a deal, find out how this would affect you.
+In the event the UK were to leave the EU in April 2019 without a deal, find out how this would affect you.

 Current regulations would continue to apply in the same way as they do now, except that they would apply to exports from the UK rather than to exports from the EU Customs Territory.